10up/gutenberg-best-practices/training/Block-Based-Themes/07-content-model.md

 ## The module system

-The `10up-plugin` uses the [10up PHP framework](https://github.com/10up/wp-framework) — specifically the `ModuleInterface` and `Module` trait — to auto-discover and register classes.
+The `10up-plugin` uses the [10up PHP framework](https://github.com/10up/wp-framework):specifically the `ModuleInterface` and `Module` trait:to auto-discover and register classes.

 Here's the initialization flow: